cbyrohl/scida/README.md

 ## License

-Distributed under the terms of the [MIT license](LICENSE), _astrodask_ is free and open source software.
+Distributed under the terms of the [MIT license](LICENSE), _scida_ is free and open source software.

 ## Issues

-If you encounter any problems, please [file an issue](https://github.com/cbyrohl/astrodask/issues/new) along with a detailed description.
+If you encounter any problems, please [file an issue](https://github.com/cbyrohl/scida/issues/new) along with a detailed description.